sohaibmaan048/FirstBlog.github.io/_posts/2026-03-30-First-Blog.md

 title: "Returning to Studies After the Break: The Post-Eid Academic Hustle"
 categories: [Education, University Life]
 tags: [DBMS, OOP, Student Life, Ramadan, Exams]
+image:
+  path: /assets/posts/p1.jpg
+description: "From the peace of Eid to the pressure of midterms—restarting the academic grind with DBMS and OOP."
 ---

 ## The Transition from Peace to Productivity 📚